 In June 2024, UGM hosted the “Regional Workshop on Sustainable Campus for Universities in Asia-Pacific: Green Technology for Sustainable Development.”
 This event is a collaboration with the UIGreenmetric Networks and focused on integrating green technology into campus operations, including transportation, to promote sustainability (Regional Workshop on Sustainable Campus for Universities in Asia-Pacific).

-The Center for Transportation and Logistics Studies at Universitas Gadjah Mada (PUSTRAL UGM) actively promotes sustainable commuting through various events and initiatives.
+The Center for Transportation and Logistics Studies at Universitas Gadjah Mada (PUSTRAL UGM) actively promotes sustainable commuting through various events and initiatives

 On November 6, 2023, a seminar titled “Indonesia Decarbonization Pathways for Sustainable Urban Mobility” was held, focusing on strategies to reduce carbon emissions in urban transportation.